 - a.
 IRDIS\DBI (dual-band imaging) offers filter pairs in the complete spectral range.
 This will in particular provide essential spectral information for companions out of the IFS FoV. - b.
-IRDIS\CI (classical imaging) provides a larger choice of observing parameters such as broadband filters (wider and more sensitive than DBI for faint stars) and narrowband filters. - c.
+IRDIS\CI (classical imaging) provides a larger choice of observing parameters such as broadband filters (wider and more sensitive than DBI for faint stars) and narrowband filters.
+The narrowband filters often suffer from more ghosts.
+The locations of these ghost images can be found on this SPHERE web page link. - c.
 IRDIS\DPI (dual-polarization imaging, offered from P96). - d.
 IRDIS\LSS (long slit spectroscopy) is a promising experimental mode merging long slit spectroscopy with coronagraphy (the slit is equipped with a blocking mask at its center, see Appendix for details).
 The IRDIS\LSS mode spectral range starts from Y, either up to H band at resolving power R~350 (with 0.09" wide slit), or up to the K band at R~50 (with 0.12" wide slit).
 The latter is useful for confirmation of a companion that is solely detected by IFS, or to take advantage of IRDIS's larger field of view.
 However, since speckles scale with wavelength, they move out of the field of view at long wavelengths, such that speckle subtraction is compromised for field of view larger than 5"x5".